yahirRendon/quote-website/README.md

 <h1 align="center">Quote Website</h1>

 <p align="center">
-This is a pet project of mine to create a page of quote that can servie to encourage and/or remind myself and others what we are here to do.
+This is a pet project of mine to create a page of quote that can serve to encourage and/or remind myself and others what we are here to do.
 I like the minimal layout and aesthetic I've created.
 Presently only built in or base quotes are viewable.
 </p>

 # To Do